juanantonio284/notes_on_writing/README.md

 ### miscellaneous

-* `analysis_public_speaking_thesis.md` is an analysis of Emily Johnston's *Three Minute Thesis University of South Australia Grand Final* winning presentation
+* `analysis_public_speaking_thesis.md`: an analysis of Emily Johnston's *Three Minute Thesis University of South Australia Grand Final* winning presentation

-* `big_summary_penguin_punct.md` contains a summary to *The Penguin Guide to Punctuation* by R.L.
+* `big_summary_penguin_punct.md`: a summary to *The Penguin Guide to Punctuation* by R.L.
   Trask

-* `linguistic_terminology.md` explains the context and meaning of different terms in linguistics;
-  this is "neither a dictionary nor an encyclopedia, but something in between".
-I can't say that I've tried to keep the summary as short as possible, or that it's a "practical" guide, but I've certainly tried to build the summary around the terms that, over time, I've found essential to know
+* `linguistic_terminology.md`: the context and meaning of different terms in linguistics; this is "neither a dictionary nor an encyclopedia, but something in between".
+(I can't say that I've tried to make a short summary, or that this is a "practical" guide, but I've certainly tried to build the summary around the terms that, over time, I've found essential to know)

-* `oxford_abbreviations.md` contains a summary on the usage of the abbreviations *e.g.*, *i.e.*,
-  *viz.*, and *etc.*
+* `oxford_abbreviations.md`: usage of the abbreviations *e.g.*, *i.e.*, *viz.*, and *etc.*

-* `publishing_terminology_1.md`, and `publishing_terminology_2.md` explain the context and meaning
+* `publishing_terminology_1.md`, and `publishing_terminology_2.md`: the context and meaning of
-  of publishing terms like *editing*, *copy-editing*, *proofreading*
+  publishing terms like *editing*, *copy-editing*, *proofreading*

-* `writing_terminology.md` explains the context and meaning of general writing terminology such as *purpose*, *strategy*, *style*, *grammar*, *usage*, *mechanics*
+* `writing_terminology.md`: the context and meaning of general writing terminology such as *purpose*, *strategy*, *style*, *grammar*, *usage*, *mechanics*

+* `common_grammatical_errors.md`: a summary of common grammatical errors seen in technical writing, categorized by seriousness

-* `translation_tips.md` contains tips i would give my younger self for doing translation work
+* `translation_tips.md`: tips I would give my younger self for doing translation work

 ### MIPT